-SCHEDULE ''B'' SCHOOL DISTRICT OF THE CITY OF GRAND HAVEN SCHEDULE OF EXTRA-DUTY ASSIGNMENTS 1967-1968
+SCHEDULE "B" SCHOOL DISTRICT OF THE CITY OF GRAND HAVEN SCHEDULE OF EXTRA-DUTY ASSIGNMENTS 1968-1969

 The Board shall grant extra pay to those who are selected by the Board to perform the following extra assignments.
-Compensation shall be based on a percentage relationship to the current basic salary.
+Compensation shall be based on a percentage relation-ship to the current basic salary.
 The appropriate level is that represented by the teacher's previous years of experience in the activity in the district plus for up to five (5) years outside experience in the activity in another school system.
+It is understood that positions for which extra pay is granted will be determined by the Board of Education.